kredati/cin2999f19/syllabus.md

 * **Maximizing community inputs.** I have constructed this syllabus in consultation with a number of constituencies, including: my faculty colleagues in CSI; graduate students in later years of CSI’s PhD program; the students in this course; and also my academic peers at other institutions.
 * **Maximizing supervisor contact.** The more advanced you get in academia, the more bespoke everything becomes.
 Much of what comes next for you—exams, a dissertation, a professionalization strategy—will be absolutely specific to you, your project, your interests, your talents, your networks.
 And so, instead of trying to tell you how to, e.g., approach exams in a general way, I instead am going to provide opportunities for (read: force) you to have conversations with your supervisors early and often about crucial matters of advising.
 * **Minimizing busywork.** We will have a number of “homework” assignments; I have tried to ensure that each of those assignments is actionable in a direct way at some later point in the program.
+* **The accumulation of resources.** A substantial portion of what we talk about in this course isn't immediately relevant to you as second-year PhD students.
+Another substantial portion offers techniques for _practice_, which you might not see the value of at first, or which might feel cumbersome the first couple of times you engage them.
+I have devised this course, its readings, and its website not as material to be mastered this term, but rather as a durable set of resources for you that you can return to when it seems pressing, or relevant.
+Because of this, our course website includes a great deal of link-heavy content created & curated by Scott.

 ### Outcomes
 In this course, students will:
+* Select a supervisor if they have not yet done so.
 * Meet with their supervisor no fewer than three times.
 * Discuss major advising and program goals with their supervisor, including (but not limited to) exams, publishing, conferences, and possible dissertation projects.
 * Gain critical familiarity with all parts of academic life, including research (publishing, conferences, grants, writing), teaching, and service.